ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 ## What is meant by IT?

 IT means the devices or services you use for creating, storing, or sharing information.
-This includes everything from devices (such as laptops, 'phones, iPads, tablets, printers, USB 'memory sticks') through to online services (citizen-facing online services, staff tools, corporate email).
+This includes everything from devices (such as laptops, 'phones, mobile Wi-Fi hotspots (MiFi), iPads, tablets, printers, USB 'memory sticks') through to online services (citizen-facing online services, staff tools, corporate email).

 ## Acceptable use of MOJ IT